 Our Mission : Hunger

 Hunger hurts eastern Massachusetts.
 One in nine members of our community is at risk of hunger, and that number is growing.
 Based on agency reporting, The Greater Boston Food Bank has witnessed a 21% increase in requests for food assistance since 2008.

 Hunger is not a problem facing just those in poverty.
 A recent study shows that 47% of those at risk for hunger in eastern Massachusetts earn too much to be eligible for government-provided emergency food assistance.
 Many never dreamed they would need a food pantry or community meal program to feed themselves and their families.

 Why is hunger hurting so many in our community?

 The answer has less to do with food – there’s plenty of food available – and more to do with economic and political obstacles.
 With most food in our country moving from west to east, we are at the end of the distribution pipeline, making food more expensive.
 Our cold winters mean higher heating bills, and housing costs are higher relative to other areas of the country.
 Ending hunger means addressing those systemic problems, while doing everything possible, every day, to feed hungry people.

 Every four years, The Greater Boston Food Bank participates in a comprehensive study on hunger and food insecurity in the United States.
 The most recent study, released in August 2014, illustrates how the need for food assistance has grown nationwide, statewide, and in eastern Massachusetts.

 The local report reveals that 420,000 people were served by GBFB in 2012-2013.
 This means that a little more than 8 percent of the eastern Massachusetts population uses a food pantry, soup kitchen or shelter.
-Due to underreporting and other statistical factors, GBFB may actually be serving as many as 545,000 annually.
+Due to underreporting and other statistical factors, GBFB may actually be serving over 500,000 annually.

 Key findings for eastern Massachusetts include: